0xsyr0/jekyll-theme-chirpy/_posts/2020-11-06-openadmin.md

 export XTERM=xterm
 ```

-If you entered everything correctly, you will get a full working shell on the box.
+If you ente everything correctly, you will get a full working shell on the box.

 ```console
 www-data@openadmin:/opt/ona/www$ ^Z